 By not being able to peer inside it means that potential thieves cannot quickly scope out what is inside.
 To overcome the problem of the shed being dark inside and the user not being able to see what they have stored a see through roof light is used.
 The roof ridge has two capping pieces, one is of the same vinyl material that is used for the sides of the shed the other is clear plastic.
 And even with the door closed on a reasonably dark day there was plenty of light to see what was going on.
 A very useful feature.

 There really is very little to go wrong.
 The structure of the shed is made out of steel.
 There is a ring of steel at the base at mid height to tie the panels together and again at eaves level.
-The roof is support structure is also made out of steel.
+The interior beams that support the roof are also made out of steel.
 The support structure is then clad in single skin vinyl panels that are slotted in between the steel skeleton.

 So those are the good points.
 Was the shed perfect?
 Of course not, lets move on to the points that were not so good.

-There were several ways that I thought the design of this shed could be improved.
+There were several ways that I thought the design of this vinyl storage shed could be improved.
 The three most significant were;

 The ends of the steel frame did have tape around them to protect them when they were first unwrapped.
 However I did not notice quite how sharp these had been left after being cut in the factory.
 It only took being cut once and quite a flow of blood from my finger to make sure that I was extra careful in this area.
 I would recommend you wear some light protective gloves when putting this shed together.